GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_prod_data_for_local.md

 # prepare_prod_data_for_local.bash

-The `prepare_prod_data_for_local` bash script is a menu-driven tool for repeatbly downloading data dumps from `production` and sanitizing them for local use.
+The `prepare_prod_data_for_local` bash script is a menu-driven tool for repeatably downloading data dumps from `production` and sanitizing them for local use.
+We generally keep them stored on [the GDrive](https://drive.google.com/drive/folders/1WymwJtdQ287SdgrOx__aEraoVTx7ig9D).

 ## goal